 Factors affecting mining stock performance

-- Exploration success: New gold discoveries can boost a company’s reserves and future potential.
-The thrill of an exploration success can send shares soaring, transforming mere numbers on a screen into a tangible fortune.
+- Exploration success: New discoveries boost a company’s reserves and future potential.

 Production and reserves

-Examine a company’s current gold production levels and its proven and probable reserves.
-Higher production and substantial reserves generally indicate a stronger position in the industry.
-Investors must scrutinise these figures; they are the bedrock upon which future profits can be built.
+Look at current production levels and proven reserves.
+Higher production and substantial reserves generally indicate a stronger company.
+These are the numbers that underpin future profitability.

 All-in sustaining costs (AISC)